Cressi Leonardo Dive Computer Review

 - Backlight could be stronger

-The Cressi Leonardo is a fantastic entry-level dive computer.
+The Cressi Leonardo is a fantastic entry-level diving computer.
 It offers many features that are sufficient to beginner and medium experienced divers.
 It is missing, as to be expected, features that can be found in dive watches that are targeting the experienced divers.

 It comes in a variety of color combinations: black/grey, black/orange, black, black/blue, black/pink, blue, black/green, black/yellow, white/black, white/pink and white/lilac.
 It is however too large to be worn as a casual watch.
 You might be able to us it as a wrist watch if you have a large wrist.